Job outlooks for Computer network technicians

 • There are a small number of unemployed workers with recent experience in this occupation.

-• With telework, companies have invested in their IT infrastructure, and these professionals will be called upon to protect those investments.
+With telework, companies have invested in their IT infrastructure, and these professionals will be called upon to protect those investments.
 Teleworkers also need frequent support and more efficient networks to finish their workload.
-In addition, there is a need to ensure that data exchange is secure with the practice of working off-site.

-Here are some key facts about Computer network technicians in the Lanaudière region:
+Here are some key facts about Computer network and web technicians in the Centre-du-Québec region:

-• Computer network technicians mainly work in the following sectors:
+• Computer network and web technicians mainly work in the following sectors:

 • Information, cultural, arts, entertainment and recreation services (NAICS 51, 71): 18%

-The employment outlook will be good for Computer network technicians (NOC 2281) in the Laurentides region for the 2022-2024 period.
+The employment outlook will be good for Computer network and web technicians (NOC 22220) in the Chaudière - Appalaches region for the 2023-2025 period.

 The following factors contributed to this outlook: